nisamrine/Google-cloud-certifications-notes/Generative AI Leader/My_certif_notes_GAL.md

 ⚠️PS : The Generative AI field is highly dynamic; details (models, features, practices) are subject to rapid updates and continuous refinement, so stay current with the latest advancements.

+For further information and tips about the certification, you can refer to [my medium article](https://medium.com/@nisrine.amimi/making-sense-of-generative-ai-my-google-glouds-generative-ai-certification-experience-db11f1f4384a?postPublishedType=initial)

 ---

 ## Beyond the Chatbot